 - Prevent blood clotting

 - Reduce your risk of having more heart problems in the future

 Path to improved health

 Below is information about medicines that are commonly prescribed to treat heart attack.
 This includes their benefits, risks, and side effects.
 If you have questions or concerns about the medicines you’re taking, talk to your doctor.

-ACE inhibitors can help if your heart is not pumping blood well.
+ACE inhibitors can improve how your heart pumps, making it pump more effectively.
 This type of medicine improves blood flow by helping to dilate (open) your arteries.
 It also lowers your blood pressure.

 If you have acute coronary syndrome (ACS), your doctor may want you to take an ACE inhibitor.
 Having ACS means that you have reduced blood flow to the heart.
 It could be caused by a variety of conditions.
 One ACE inhibitor might be all the medicine you need.
 Or your doctor may prescribe one in combination with other medicines.
 These could include a diuretic or a beta blocker.